stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Pydantic provides validation, serialization and other features for data objects.
 You need to define the classes for Pydantic data objects with type hints.

 The built-in Python syntax for data classes offers fewer capabilities than Pydantic.
 The data class syntax does enable you to reduce the amount of code that you need to define data objects.
-Each data class acts as a standard Python class, because the syntax for data classes does not change the behavior of the classes that you define with it.
-Data classes also provide a limited set of features, such as the ability to mark instances of a data class as [frozen](https://docs.python.org/3/library/dataclasses.html#frozen-instances).
+Each data class acts as a standard Python class.
+Data classes also provide a limited set of extra features, such as the ability to mark instances of a data class as [frozen](https://docs.python.org/3/library/dataclasses.html#frozen-instances).

 > [PEP 557](https://www.python.org/dev/peps/pep-0557/) describes data classes.